September 27, 2017

 “The treatment options for breast cancer today are incredibly advanced, and Good Samaritan Hospital’s team of experts are trained on the very best technologies such as 3-D breast digital imaging,” said Good Samaritan Hospital’s Dr. Patel.
 “We work with our patients closely on both early detection and on individualized plans to fight cancer.”

 The Breast Health and Wellness Symposium is free for attendees, though space is limited.
-Please register at 1-888-724-2362, or at www.goodsamsanjose.com.
+Please register at 1-888-724-2362, or on our website.

-For more information about the Good Samaritan Hospital Breast Care Center, please visit: https://goodsamsanjose.com/service/about-breast-care-center.
+For more information about the Good Samaritan Hospital Breast Care Center, please visit the Breast Care Center page.

 About Good Samaritan Hospital